Measure rigidity of Anosov flows via the factorization method: Examples and an application to equidistribution

+Consider the group $G=\mathbb{R}\rtimes (N\times N)$.
+Let $M$ be the solvemanifold $G/\Gamma$ for some $\Gamma\leq G$ a lattice.
 As the Laypunov exponent associated to $x_{2},z_{1}$ only add up to $-4\log\lambda$, by an entropy calculation, at-least the two most negative Lyapunov spaces admit a non-zero conditionals.
 If so, we see that one may found non-trivial $y_{1}$ coordinate.
 In particular, by taking commutators, one can see that we have QNI as one may recover the $z_1$-coordinate, with a quadratic estimate.

-Using the theorem we conclude that such a measure must be SRB measure which here amounts to the Haar measure. \end{ex} \begin{rem} Using the procedure of Pesin and Sinai to construct $u$-Gibbs state, one may conclude that any average of $g_{t}$-translates of $W^{u}$-densities equidistribute to the SRB measure in a HQNI flow. \end{rem}
+Using the theorem we conclude that such a measure must be SRB measure which here amounts to the Haar measure. \end{ex}

-We continue developing the previous example, giving rise to a non-algebraic HQNI flow by sufficiently small perturbations of the example above along the $z_{1},z_{2}$ directions. \begin{ex} Consider $(N\times N)/\Gamma$ the product space of the Heisenberg groups from the previous example.
+We continue developing the previous example, giving rise to a non-algebraic HQNI flow by sufficiently small perturbations of the example above along the $z_{1},z_{2}$ directions. \begin{ex} Consider the space $(N\times N)/\Gamma$ - the product space of the Heisenberg groups from the previous example.
 Notice that the map $A$ keep the subspace spanned by $z_{1},z_{2}$ fixed.
 As a result, we may realize this system as a vector bundle over $\mathbb{T}^{2} \times \mathbb{T}^{2}$.
 We will deform the map over the fiber in the $C^{\infty}$-topology.

 We define a small perturbation map $\tilde{B}$ over the fiber as follows

 where $\tilde B$ is a small perturbation of the identity map acting on the fiber which is the so-called vertical torus defined by $(z_{1},z_{2})$ in the nilmanifold.
 This leads to the action of